About the Program

 Master's Degree Requirements

 - Students must take six courses, each at four units, to complete their 24-unit degree.
 (Some programs offer three-unit courses that are otherwise acceptable.
 If a student wishes to take a three-unit course, that student must do an additional unit’s worth of work, either by completing an additional paper, or attending additional meetings, either with the instructor of the course or with the student’s Global Studies Faculty Advisor.)
-At least twelve of the 24 units must be graduate-level course work (course numbered 200-299).
+At least twelve of the 24 units must be graduate-level coursework (course numbered 200-299).
 No more than a third of the units (8 maximum) may be taken on an S/U or P/NP grading basis.
-The six courses are broken down as follows: (1) A proseminar that all students are required to take, (2) two social science courses, (3) two area studies classes, and (4) a class in EITHER Social Science OR Area Studies, depending on the student’s interest.
+The six courses are broken down as follows: (1) Two proseminars, one in each semester, which all Global Studies students are required to take, (2) two social science courses, and (3) two area studies classes.

 - Capstone: All students must undergo a comprehensive examination, with both written and oral components.
 A committee consisting of three Academic Senate faculty members will direct the examination for all of the students in any given cohort, which will require synthesis of material from student coursework.